evannetwork/evannetwork.github.io/doc/network.md

 Basically, this is also an intermediary, but the intermediary has no access to the transaction data.
 A collection of power through data sovereignty in the form of classical intermediaries is not possible.

-Data in a business relationship are exchanged directly between the participants via Smart Contracts and written to the blockchain by the decentralized MasterNodes.
+Data in a business relationship are exchanged directly between the participants via Smart Contracts and written to the blockchain by the decentralized AuthorityNodes.

 The Business Center owner therefore merely provides the functional basis for the cooperation, the cooperation then takes place without his intervention.